endormi/awesome-dj/README.md

 - [National Geographic](https://www.nationalgeographic.com/)
 - [Pinterest](https://www.pinterest.com/)

 The Django project's stability, performance and community have grown tremendously over the past decade since the framework's creation.
-Detailed tutorials and good practices are readily available on the web and in books.
-The framework continues to add significant new functionality such as `database migrations` with each release.
+Detailed tutorials and good practices are available on the web and in books.
+The framework continues to add significant new functionality with each release.

 **Django's Architecture**